spikecurtis/calico-ubuntu-vagrant/README.md

 4) Verify environment

-You should now have two CoreOS servers, each running etcd in a cluster.
-The servers are named core-01 and core-02.
-By default these have IP addresses 172.17.8.101 and 172.17.8.102.
+You should now have two Ubuntu servers, each running etcd in a cluster.
+The servers are named ubuntu-0 and ubuntu-1.

 At this point, it's worth checking that your servers can ping each other.

-From core-01

-    ping 172.17.8.102

-From core-02
+From ubuntu-0

     ping 172.17.8.101

+From ubuntu-1

+    ping 172.17.8.100

 If you see ping failures, the likely culprit is a problem with the VirtualBox network between the VMs.
 You should check that each host is connected to the same virtual network adapter in VirtualBox and rebooting the host may also help.
 Remember to shut down the VMs with `vagrant halt` before you reboot.